Umuzi-org/ACN-syllabus/content/topics/javascript-specific/js-naming-convention/_index.md

 - Self documentation.
 The same way your code should be easily readable - so should your files.
 This saves you and your team loads of time.

 - cleaner import/exports.
-Good naming makes importing modules and creating variables inside your your files easier and more intuitive.
+Good naming makes importing/exporting modules and creating variables inside your your files easier and more intuitive.

 - Consistency.
 This is the key to maintainability.

----

 ### Resources:

-**The following resources should help you get a good idea about naming conventions in JavaScript:**
+The following resources should help you get a good idea about naming conventions in JavaScript:

 <https://google.github.io/styleguide/jsguide.html#file-name>